-- Before you check out at the store, inform them that your purchase is tax-exempt. - Save all receipts.
+- Before you check out at the store, inform them that your purchase is tax-exempt. - You cannot use self checkout, as the store associates have to input the tax exempt number for the college. - Save all receipts.
 The receipt and credit card must be returned to the Office of Student Engagement by the deadline specified at the time the card was checked out.

 If a receipt is lost, it is the responsibility of the person who checked out the card to contact the store to request a copy of the receipt.
-Store credit cards must be returned by 4:30 pm the next business day (unless special arrangements have been made with the Office of Student Engagement in which case it is due by the date specified).
-If the card is not returned by the deadline, there will be a \$5.00 fine assessed to the organization's account for each day it is not returned.
+Store credit cards must be returned by 4:30 pm the next business day (unless special arrangements have been made with the Office of Student Engagement in which case it is due by the date specified If the card is not returned by the deadline, there will be a \$5.00 fine assessed to the organization's account for each day it is not returned.
 If the card is not returned within three days of the deadline, the individual and/or group may be denied future use of the card(s).
 Violations of credit card policy or credit card misuse may be referred to the Office of Student Rights and Responsibilities.